 There is no shortage of community programs at The Fralin Museum of Art.
-They host “Writer’s Eye,” a creative writing competition, “Family Art JAM’s,” where children and their families can experience current exhibitions, and even partner with local Alzheimer Association as well as the Virginia Institute of Autism to help children with autism.
-Find public lectures, symposiums, and special events designed to reach students, seniors, and special needs populations; the Fralin is an integral part of the local community.
-There are about 13,000 objects in the collection at Fralin with one of the most important collections of Australian Aboriginal art outside of Australia.
+They host “Writer’s Eye,” a creative writing competition, “Family Art JAMs,” where children and their families can experience current exhibitions, and even partner with the local Alzheimer’s Association making The Fralin an integral part of the local community.
+They boast one of the oldest student docent programs in the country with 80 students leading tours, offer an active Museum internship program, and collaborate with approximately 25 departments and programs across UVA Grounds incorporating the Museum’s exhibition and collection into their course curricula.
 The Fralin is a place where everyone can “study and learn from the direct experience with works of art.”

 25. Pomona College Museum of Art